roblesisaac/dad/api/services/plaid/README-TransactionSync.md

 ## Overview

 The Transaction Sync Service implements a robust, fault-tolerant system for synchronizing financial transaction data from Plaid to the application database.
+It uses a sync session model to track progress and ensure data integrity.

 ## Key Features

-- **Idempotent Processing**: Safely handles multiple sync attempts without duplicating data
+- **Idempotent Processing**: Safely handles multiple sync attempts without duplicating data (via duplicate checks).
-- **Recovery Mechanism**: Automatically detects and recovers from sync failures
+- **Recovery Mechanism**: Automatically detects sync failures (via count mismatches) and initiates a recovery process.
-- **Cursor Management**: Maintains sync state with Plaid's cursor-based pagination
+- **Cursor Management**: Maintains sync state with Plaid's cursor-based pagination via `syncSession` records.
-- **Change Detection**: Optimizes performance by skipping processing when no changes exist
+- **Change Detection**: Optimizes performance by skipping processing when Plaid reports no transaction changes.
-- **Selective Reversion**: Ability to revert to any previous successful sync session
+- **Item Locking**: Prevents concurrent sync operations on the same item using the item's `status` field.
-- **Duplicate Handling**: Identifies and tracks duplicate transactions
+- **Duplicate Handling**: Identifies and tracks duplicate transactions during the 'add' phase.
+- **Legacy Migration**: Supports migrating from older item-based sync data to the new `syncSession` model.

 ## Technical Architecture